wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/business-continuity-disaster-recovery-azure-virtual-desktop/includes/4-identify-correct-dr-scenario.md

  - Scenario 3.
 Azure region outage

 >[!Note]
-> To learn more about detailed steps for protecting individual components of Azure Virtual Desktop follow the links in the Summary unit.
+> To learn more about detailed steps on how to protect individual components of Azure Virtual Desktop, please refer to the **Learn more** section in the **Summary** unit of this module.

 ## Scenario 1.
 Local corruption of data, metadata, or resources